rafrodriguez/beam-workshop/README.md

 ### Java / Python / Runners
 This workshop is mainly geared for Java, so you can run the exercises in different runners.

-Nonetheless, also Python examples are provided.
+Python examples are also provided, though these only work on the Direct runner and the Dataflow runner.
+Check out the `py/` directory and its `README` for the Python code.

 ## Getting started
 First of all, you'll need to set up the basic environment variables that you